BG3-Community-Library-Team/bg3-community/test/alitheas-apothecary/tabs.md

 ## Step 3
 ### Tab {.tabset}
 #### 3.1
-It's possible to add more subtabs by further adjusting the header designation.
+Subsequent tabsets can be added by further adjusting the header designation.
-#### 3.2
+#### 3.2 add subtabs to subtabs
 ##### Tab {.tabset}
 ###### 3.2.1
 empty tab